 Getting Approved For An E2 Visa On A Small Budget

-If you are like so many of our clients, you may be wondering: can I get an E2 visa on a small budget?
+If you are like so many of our clients, who do not have U.S. citizenship, you may be wondering: can I get an E2 visa on a small budget?
 The answer to this question is, it depends.
 After all, what is your budget, and do you consider it small?
 I know this answer is not very satisfying.
 But so much of this depends on what you are trying to do and if you can justify your “small budget.”
-For example, a restaurant in Orlando, Florida will cost a lot more than the same restaurant in a small town two hours south of the city.
+For example, a restaurant in Orlando, Florida, will cost a lot more than the same restaurant in a small town two hours south of the city.
 The same restaurant will also cost significantly more in New York City than in Orlando, Florida.

 What is An E2 Visa?

-The E2 Investor Visa allows foreign investors from qualifying treaty countries to live and work in the United States.
-You, as the investor, can invest an amount of money in a qualifying business in the United States and the United States will let you stay in the country with an E2 visa to develop your enterprise.
+According to the U.S. Citizenship and Immigration Services (USCIS), an E2 Investor Visa allows foreign nationals from qualifying treaty countries to work and reside in the United States lawfully.
+As an investor, you can invest an amount of money in a qualifying business in the United States, and the U.S. will let you stay in the country with an E2 visa to develop your enterprise.

-Whenever a client comes to us looking to get an E2 visa, we always ask the following questions:
+Whenever a client comes to us looking to get an E2 visa application approval, we always ask the following questions:

 - What is your budget?